szaghi/FUNDAL/README.md

 Anyone is interest to use, to develop or to contribute is welcome, feel free to select the license that best matches your soul!

-More details can be found on [wiki](https://github.com/szaghi/OAFML/wiki/Copyrights).
+More details can be found on [wiki](https://github.com/szaghi/FUNDAL/wiki/Copyrights).

 Go to [Top](#top)

-## A taste of OAFML
+## A taste of FUNDAL

 To be written.